 Yogic Breathing Exercises to Stop Smoking

-Two breathing exercises in particular are helpful during and following the withdrawal process.
+Two breathing exercises in particular are helpful during and following the tobacco addiction withdrawal process.
 Learn these exercises ahead of time so they may be used upon quitting.
 These exercises facilitate the changes that occur in inhalation and exhalation associated with smoking and also help restore oxygen to the blood and brain.
-They are called Long Slow Breath and Breath of Fire
+They are called Long Slow Breath and Breath of Fire:

 Long Slow Breath